datalayer/icons/README.md

 ## For JupyterLab developers

 [JupyterLab](https://github.com/jupyterlab/jupyterlab) icons need to be created with the [LabIcon](https://github.com/jupyterlab/jupyterlab/blob/main/packages/ui-components/README.md#labicon---set-up-and-render-icons) class.
+JupyterLab machinary are some restrictions as not being able to create a `LabIcon` from a React.js component (though being able to export a React.js component from a LabIcon), or not being able to load a SVG from a remote location (like a HTTP or S3 server).

 For ease of use, we expose all the icons as `LabIcon` you can import and directly use.

 ```ts
 import { scientistIconLabIcon } from '@datalayer/icons-react/data2/ScientistIconLabIcon';
 ```

-If you need to create you own React component from a SVG, just import the optimized SVG artifcat and reuse it in your application.
+If you need to create you own React component from a SVG, just import the optimized SVG artifact and reuse it in your application.

 ```ts
 import satelliteIconSvg from '@datalayer/icons-react/data2/SatelliteIcon.svg';